IceBear-Creative-Igloo/LoopPrinter/readme.md

 Works with one page only for the time being.

 ## Updates
-- We are not live on Microsoft Edge
+- We are now live on Microsoft Edge
 - https://microsoftedge.microsoft.com/addons/detail/loop-printer-beta/jocapjbbganclnpmmcnjedkmejmgepnd
 - Get your Chrome extension
 - https://chromewebstore.google.com/detail/loop-printer-beta/focjonfjfbmcjfnepjngmjdlliilkofb?hl=en&authuser=2&pli=1